bplowry/bplowry.github.io/content/blog/webauthn/part-3-web-authentication-api/index.md

 - ✅ Android phone from Android 7 and above ([~58% of Android phones](https://developer.android.com/about/dashboards?hl=en))
 - ✅ Windows 10 device capable of Windows Hello -- <span role="img" alt="Note">ℹ</span> some devices are capable of using Windows Hello with a PIN, so you may not need a computer with a fingerprint scanner or an infra-red camera.
 - ✅ macOS device with Face ID or Touch ID
-- ❌ unfortunately, it's not supported on iOS yet.
+- ❌ unfortunately, it's not supported on iOS yet. **UPDATE 22/12/2019: Coming soon! experimental in iOS 13.2 and enabled in iOS 13.3**

 The lack of support on some devices doesn't need to hold you back, though.
 You can detect support in the browser and provide different experiences for users on devices without those capabilities, without taking anything away.